 If you’re planning on setting off during July and August, you may want to consider walking in Piedmont, with the alpine area being considerably less sweltering than its more southerly neighbours, as well as less busy overall.
 Although this is especially the case in Amalfi and the Cinque Terre National Park, you may find that taking to the hiking trails promises a more peaceful and natural environment than the area’s busy beaches.

 The most common means of getting to the start of a walk is by flight to a major airport, with a connecting train, bus or taxi to your starting point further out into the country.

 Celtic Trails transports all luggage, and books all accommodation and taxi transfers as standard.
 Transport to and from the start of your walk is not included, but we are more than happy to advise on the best ways to get there.

-By Plane – As you may expect from a country with a booming tourist industry, flights to and from Italy are frequent and cover a broad swathe of the country.
-There are plenty of domestic flights to smaller airports, though you’ll find that the range of airports being visited by international destinations is greater than ever.
+By Plane – As you may expect from a country with a booming tourist industry, flights to and from Italy are frequent and cover broad swathes of the country.
+There are frequent internal flight to smaller airports, though you’ll find that the range of airports being visited by international destinations is greater than ever.